-I notice that you are diabetic.
-A common complication of this condition is having erection problems.
+6 I notice that you are taking an SSRI - common side effects include erection problems.
 If you are affected by this, I may be able to suggest how to minimise them.
+99

 It may be helpful to have product information readily available to give to potential patients (e.g. product leaflet).
 You could also train the team to be confident to identify and approach patients who are browsing the men's healthcare section.